 And to me, what makes a pizza is its sauce.

 I prefer a pizza with red sauce (as opposed to a white pizza), and love when the sauce is rich and tomatoey, slightly sweet, and full of garlic and herb flavor.
 Lucky for me, I have the perfect recipe for this!
-And best of all, you only need is 15 minutes to make it.
+And best of all, you only need about 10 minutes to make it.

 Sure, you can buy pizza sauce at the store.
 But making it is so much better.
 Here’s why:

 - It’s cheaper.
 This recipe makes enough sauce for 3-4 full size pizzas (freeze or can the rest of it!) and costs only about $3 to make the whole thing!

 - It’s usually healthier.
 You control the ingredients going in, and many store-bought sauces have lots of added sugar.

 - It’s yummier.
 Almost everything made from scratch is.

 How to make it taste like it’s been simmering for hours

 Usually, an excellent homemade tomato sauce (like this marinara recipe) simmers for a good, long while, which allows the flavors to develop more intensely.
 Slow cooking tomato sauce enhances the sweetness of the tomatoes and makes it taste richer, while at the same time thickening the sauce due to reduction.

 But sometimes, you just need things quick and easy.
 Here’s what makes this quick and easy pizza sauce taste so amazing: